bnm3k/search_pipeline_builder/README.md

 ## Overview

-Builder for combining keyword and semantic search, fusion methods and rerankers to create a search pipeline. **[Arrow](https://arrow.apache.org/overview/)** format is used for passing data between nodes in the pipeline.
+Builder for combining keyword and semantic search, fusion methods and rerankers to create a search pipeline.
+[Arrow](https://arrow.apache.org/overview/) format is used for passing data between nodes in the pipeline.
 [DuckDB](https://duckdb.org/) is used as the primary document store, metadata store, full-text search index, vector store and also for ancillary tasks.

 A pipeline consists of the following components:

 - Base searchers
 - Fusion methods
 - Rerankers

-The `create_search_fn` is then used to create a search function based on the components provided. `create_search_fn` also carries validation, for example, it does not make sense to set a fusion method if you've only got one base searcher.
+The `create_search_fn` is then used to create a search function based on the components provided. `create_search_fn` also carries out validation; for example, it does not make sense to set a fusion method if you've only got one base searcher.

 `create_search_fn` has the following signature:

 ```python